hurbes/swift-app-pipeline-action/README.md

 - [ ] Implement caching mechanisms to speed up builds
 - [ ] Create detailed documentation for each step of the pipeline
 - [ ] Add support for running custom scripts at various stages of the pipeline
+- [ ] Maybe switch to typescript for better maintainability and expansion support

 ## 🙏 Credits